Kistler-Group/sdbus-cpp/README.md

 * `SDBUSCPP_BUILD_CODEGEN` [boolean]

-  Option for building the stub code generator `sdbus-c++-xml2cpp` for generating the adaptor and proxy interfaces out of the D-Bus IDL XML description.
+  Build the codegen tool `sdbus-c++-xml2cpp` for generating the high level C++ bindings out of the D-Bus IDL XML description.
 Default value: `OFF`.
 Use `-DSDBUSCPP_BUILD_CODEGEN=ON` flag to turn on building the code gen.

 * `SDBUSCPP_BUILD_DOCS` [boolean]

-  Option for including sdbus-c++ documentation files and tutorials.
+  Include sdbus-c++ documentation files and tutorials.
 Default value: `ON`.
 With this option turned on, you may also enable/disable the following option:

     * `SDBUSCPP_BUILD_DOXYGEN_DOCS` [boolean]

-      Option for building Doxygen documentation of sdbus-c++ API.
+      Build Doxygen documentation of sdbus-c++ API.
 If enabled, the documentation must still be built explicitly through `cmake --build . --target doc`.
 Default value: `OFF`.
 Use `-DSDBUSCPP_BUILD_DOXYGEN_DOCS=OFF` to disable searching for Doxygen and building Doxygen documentation of sdbus-c++ API.

 * `SDBUSCPP_BUILD_TESTS` [boolean]

-  Option for building sdbus-c++ unit and integration tests, invokable by `cmake --build . --target test` (Note: before invoking `cmake --build . --target test`, make sure you copy `tests/integrationtests/files/org.sdbuscpp.integrationtests.conf` file to `/etc/dbus-1/system.d` directory).
+  Build sdbus-c++ unit and integration tests, invokable by `cmake --build . --target test` (Note: before invoking `cmake --build . --target test`, make sure you copy `tests/integrationtests/files/org.sdbuscpp.integrationtests.conf` file to `/etc/dbus-1/system.d` directory).
 That incorporates downloading and building static libraries of Google Test.
 Default value: `OFF`.
 Use `-DBUILD_TESTS=ON` to enable building the tests.
 With this option turned on, you may also enable/disable the following options:

     * `SDBUSCPP_BUILD_PERF_TESTS` [boolean]

-      Option for building sdbus-c++ performance tests.
+      Build sdbus-c++ performance tests.
 Default value: `OFF`.

     * `SDBUSCPP_BUILD_STRESS_TESTS` [boolean]

-      Option for building sdbus-c++ stress tests.
+      Build sdbus-c++ stress tests.
 Default value: `OFF`.

     * `SDBUSCPP_TESTS_INSTALL_PATH` [string]

       Path where the test binaries shall get installed.
 Default value: `${CMAKE_INSTALL_PREFIX}/tests/sdbus-c++` (previously: `/opt/test/bin`).

+* `SDBUSCPP_BUILD_EXAMPLES` [boolean]

+  Build example programs which are located in the _example_ directory.
+Examples are not installed.
+Default value: `OFF`.

 * `SDBUSCPP_BUILD_LIBSYSTEMD` [boolean]

-  Option for building libsystemd as a sd-bus implementation when sdbus-c++ is built, and making libsystemd an integral part of sdbus-c++ library.
+  Build sd-bus (libsystemd library) instead of searching for it in the system, and make it part of sdbus-c++ library.
 Default value: `OFF`, which means that the sd-bus implementation library (`libsystemd`, `libelogind`, or `basu`) will be searched via `pkg-config` in the system.

   This option may be very helpful in environments where sd-bus implementation library is unavailable (see [Solving sd-bus dependency](docs/using-sdbus-c++.md#solving-sd-bus-dependency) for more information).